PeachDew/making-FluidPhrases/README.md

 # FluidPhrases: Conversational AI with Distinct Personas

 FluidPhrases is a system that generates natural conversations between two Language Learning Models (LLMs) with distinct personas.
-This repository contains notebooks and data sources for training and deploying the conversational AI system.
+This repository contains exploratory notebooks and data sources for training the conversational AI system.

 ## Notebooks